Close

 Brianna Miller

 (Mary/ Cop Voice Over) is a third year in the CWRU/CPH acting program.
-You may have seen her in the CWRU/CPH productions of Middletown (Mary), The Cherry Orchard (Anya), or Season’s Greetings (Phyllis).
-Some of her favorite roles include Gwendolyn Fairfax in The Importance of Being Earnest (Santa more(Mary/ Cop Voice Over) is a third year in the CWRU/CPH acting program.
-You may have seen her in the CWRU/CPH productions of Middletown (Mary), The Cherry Orchard (Anya), or Season’s Greetings (Phyllis).
+You may have seen her in the CWRU/CPH productions of Much Ado About Nothing (Beatrice), Season’s Greetings (Phyllis), The Cherry Orchard (Anya), or Middletown (Mary).
+She also appeared in the CPH production of Our Town.
+Some of more(Mary/ Cop Voice Over) is a third year in the CWRU/CPH acting program.
+You may have seen her in the CWRU/CPH productions of Much Ado About Nothing (Beatrice), Season’s Greetings (Phyllis), The Cherry Orchard (Anya), or Middletown (Mary).
+She also appeared in the CPH production of Our Town.
 Some of her favorite roles include Gwendolyn Fairfax in The Importance of Being Earnest (Santa Cruz Shakespeare), Miriam in Jaja’s African Hair Braiding (Ensemble Theatre Cincinnati), and Camae in The Mountaintop (Uptown Knauer Performing Arts Center).
 She was an ensemble member at Cincinnati Shakespeare Company before starting her MFA.
 While there, she performed in Trouble in Mind, The Living Dead, Twelfth Night, The Comedy of Errors, Hamlet, Romeo and Juliet, Macbeth, and A Midsummer Night’s Dream.
 She would like to thank her friends and family for their support, especially Nathan Sullivan, who is often the sole reason she is off-book for shows.

 Meredith Nelson